Polyjuice/polyjuice-include/README.md

 ## Install

-[Launcher](https://github.com/Polyjuice/Launcher) has it already pre-installed, under `/sys/polyjuice-include/polyjuice-include.html` (overwrites Polyjuice's one), but if you want to use it separately as well.
+[Launcher](https://github.com/Polyjuice/Launcher) has it already pre-installed, under `/sys/starcounter-include/starcounter-include.html` (overwrites Starcounter's one), but if you want to use it separately as well.

 Install the component using [Bower](http://bower.io/):